Meet the band...

 Eric Klotz - Guitar

 Eric Klotz has been a professional teacher and performer for more than 19 years.
 He holds both a Bachelors and Masters in Jazz Performance and his mentors are graduates of Berklee College of Music and North Texas State University.
 He is the recipient of the prestegious Louis Armstrong Jazz Award and was performing professionally with and as a sub for his professors throughout his schooling.
 His 19 years of teaching experience includes 5 years as adjunct professor at Minnesota State University Moorhead, 8 years as the guitar instructor at The International Music Camp, 3 years at Glenbrook South High School (the National Grammy School of 2008), and 8 years in various music stores.
 In 2007 he founded Klotz Guitar Studio, where he currently works full-time to help musicians of all levels explore the music that interests them.
 Eric has performed in a large variety of contexts, from solo, small group, and big band/orchestral to studio and theater productions.
 He is well versed in a variety of styles including funk, jazz, rock, metal, blues, folk, and latin music.
 He has performed with some of Chicago's finest musicians, both as a leader and sideman.
 In 2008, the Eric Klotz Trio was one of 5 bands in 3 states selected as a finalist to perform for a spot at Minnesota's 10,000 Lakes Festival.
 Currently, Eric can be found performing various styles regularly in and around the Chicago area at venues such as the House of Blues, Navy Pier, Shedd Aquarium, the Hard Rock Cafe and various street festivals throughout the summer.
-He performs regularly with Reely Dan (Steely Dan Tribute), Don't Speak (No Doubt Tribute), Red Clay Collective (jazz/rock), Fire Hot Opera (rock/R&B), Grape Juice Plus (free improvisation), & Rio Bamba (latin jazz).
+He performs regularly with Reely Dan (Steely Dan Tribute), Red Clay Collective (jazz/rock), Grape Juice Plus (free improvisation), & Rio Bamba (latin jazz).
+Eric is proud to be an endorsed artist for Klotz cables.
+For more information about Eric, including info on his guitar school visit klotzguitarstudio.com.

 Brother John Kattke - Keyboards

 Brother John Kattke has been a resident musician at Buddy Guy’s Legends in Chicago for 25 years.
 An impressive and talented multi-instrumentalist, Kattke is at home on both keyboards and guitar.
 Brother John has played with Eric Clapton, Steve Miller, the Black Crowes, and has acquired ringing endorsements from many other musicians of renown.
 For example: Led Zeppelin vocalist Robert Plant once saw John perform during a show with Otis Rush at the Jazz Café in London.
 When Plant and Kattke met later in person, Plant told Kattke: “You play a MEAN guitar!”
 Brother John is a fixture at Buddy Guy’s Legends in Chicago, where his playing impressed the owner so much that Guy himself hired John to go on tour with him.
 Kattke also served as the leader of the Otis Rush Band for three years.
 John once auditioned to be the lead guitarist for the Black Crows, but then “they decided to do that tour with Jimmie Page,” Kattke said.
 Brother John has been a vital musical component behind some of the blues’ most lauded musicians.
 As a solo artist his playing stands apart as a uniquely creative force of its own, and his vocals, an aspect of the music that is often overlooked in today’s guitar crazy world, are delivered with full-throated assurance.
-For more info on Brother John visit johnkattke.com
+In addition to leading the house band at Buddy Guy's Legends, Brother John can be seen performing in all the top blues and rock venues across Chicago.
+For more info on his busy performance schedule as well as other projects he is involved in please visit his website at johnkattke.com

 Tim Marin - Bass